Pipeline Components Overview

 receiver: joiner.documents

 Components are grouped by their function, for example, embedders, generators, and so on.
-Read about what the groups do to help you find appropriate components.
+Read about what the different types do to help you find appropriate components.

 Embedders